đź“„ CV

 - Research Group: Center for Sustainable Electrical Energy Systems (SEES), supervised by Dr. Robert Cuzner

-- NiPEC-PEPDS Solution Space Exploration and Digital Twin-Based Dielectric Scaling Law and Health Prognosis: Developed an Integration Framework for PEPDS, focusing on Virtual Prototyping Process (VPP) leading to metamodels of Power Electronic Power Distribution System (PEPDS) equipment within the Navy and collaboration with Arizona State University to produce dielectric scaling laws for use within the VPP.
+- PDC&R Solution Space Exploration and Digital Twin Based Dielectric Scaling Law and Health Prognosis: Developed an integration framework for Power Distribution Control and Resilience (PDC&R), focusing on Virtual Prototyping Process (VPP) leading to producing big data and metamodels for PDC&R equipment.

-- Tech candidate for Future Navy Integrated Power and Energy Corridor: Collaborated with the Power Electronic Power Distribution System (PEPDS) integration team to bring a range of technologies developed on the PEPDS.
+- Tech Candidate for Future Navy Integrated Power and Energy Corridor: Collaborated with the PDC&R integration team to bring a range of technologies developed on the PDC&R.

 - Power Energy Thermal Technologies and Integration Systems (PETTIS): Co-development of an equipment sizing tool with UT-Arlington for shipboard Battery Energy Storage Systems (BESS) suitable for the exploration of power electronics, battery technologies and thermal management approaches.

-- Demo D Preparation: Co-development of the PEPDS hardware demonstration platform with UT-Arlington and establishes bases of cost estimates, providing validation cases and “new sources of truth” to increase the confidence in equipment metamodels and measurement data.
+- Demo A, B, C, and D Preparation: Co-development of the PEPDS hardware demonstration platform with UT-Arlington and establishes bases of cost estimates, providing validation cases and “new sources of truth” to increase the confidence in equipment metamodels and measurement data.

 - Graduate Research Assistant, Clemson University, Clemson, SC (August 2022 – May 2025)